theLowBudgetDev/VocalMail/README.md

     ```bash
     npm install
     ```
-    After installation, a `postinstall` script will automatically run to set up the local SQLite database (`vocalmail.db`) and populate it with mock data.
-This ensures the application is ready to run immediately.
+    After installation, a `postinstall` script will automatically run to initialize the local SQLite database (`vocalmail.db`) if it doesn't exist.
+On the first run, it will also be populated with mock data.
+Subsequent runs of `npm install` or `npm run dev` will not erase your data.

 3.  **Set up environment variables:**
     Create a file named `.env` in the root of the project and add your Google AI API key: